HCN1222/HLS-vs-RTL/lab/lab4_sequential/vending_machine/Readme.md

 |HLS|![Alt text](image-2.png)|
 |verilog|![Alt text](image-4.png)|

 There is a noticeable discrepancy between the HLS-designed and Verilog-designed implementations regarding flip-flop (FF) utilization.
 The HLS design utilizes only a third of the FFs compared to the FF usage in the Verilog design.
 Upon inspecting the schematic in Vivado, I determined that this variance stems from Vivado's optimization of the state machine through one-hot encoding in the Verilog design.
-While one-hot encoding leads to significant FF usage, it concurrently reduces logic delay and enhances the design's overall performance. **However, during the design implementation, an additional flip-flop was employed to reduce the complexity of the output port dime_out[1].** Consequently, there are 12 flip-flops instead of the originally expected 11.
+While one-hot encoding leads to significant FF usage, it concurrently reduces logic delay and enhances the design's overall performance. **However, during the design implementation, an additional flip-flop, "FSM_onehot_state_reg[7]_lopt_replica",  was employed to reduce the complexity of the output port "dime_out[1]".** Consequently, there are 12 flip-flops instead of the originally expected 11.

 |Timing||
 |--|--|